Let’s Talk First Party Data

 This information can help you see where (and how) traffic is following to and through your website.
 Google Analytics also has a lot of other tools such as URL Builder that make it easier to track customer data.

 Social media analytics are helpful for flushing out the demographics are your most engaged customers.
 What can you learn about customer from social media?
 Here’s are some things you can learn:

 - What platforms your customers prefer to engage on

-- What content do your customers enjoy most
+- Do you know what content do your customers enjoy most?

 - What type of campaign or advertising works for them?